March

 But the traditions and coping mechanisms of the descendants of Crypto-Jews who fled or survived the Inquisition remain murky, even more than 600 years after the massacres that coerced more than half of Spain’s Jews to convert to Catholicism – and 500 years after those who did not were formally expelled.

-Visitors will travel across time from the Golden Age of Iberian Jewry under the Muslim Moors; to their Christian persecution; their flight to Europe, North Africa, the Balkans and the New world; and the unique customs they developed to retain their heritage.
+Visitors will travel across time from the Golden Age of Iberian Jewry under the Muslim Moors to their Christian persecution and flight to other parts of Europe including the Balkans, North Africa and the New World.
+Their unique customs developed to retain their heritage are an integral part of this phenomenon.

-The opening will include guest speaker Dr. Isaac Amon, Director of Academic Research & Program Development at the Jewish heritage Alliance.
-A first generation American, Dr. Isaac Amon’s paternal ancestors originated in 15th century Spain before leaving the Iberian Peninsula due to the Expulsion of 1492.
-Over the centuries, following their arrival in the Ottoman Empire, they served as Chief Rabbis, diplomats and physicians to the Sultans.
+This evening marks the end of this exhibition, and we will celebrate it together.
+The program will begin with guest speaker Dr. Isaac Amon , Director of Academic Research & Program Development at the Jewish Heritage Alliance.
+A first generation American, Dr. Amon’s paternal ancestors originated in 15th-century Spain before leaving the Iberian Peninsula during the Expulsion of 1492.
+Over the centuries, following their arrival in the Ottoman Empire, they served as chief rabbis, diplomats and physicians to the sultans.

 Subscribe to our mailing list to learn about special events and more.